zeljkoobrenovic/grounded-architecture/_posts/2022-12-03-building-position.markdown

 ## Connecting Strategy and Implementation Building Blocks

-* Be part of defining the strategy, rather then on the execution.
+* Be part of defining the strategy, rather than on the execution.
 * Position architecture more towards innovation rather then control.
 * Avoid a pure project-management role.